ocentra/TabAgent/project_plan.md

 Collect the following files from the specified repositories and place them in the `example_sources` folder.
 These will guide ’s code generation:
 1. **From [transformers.js](https://github.com/huggingface/transformers.js)**:
    - File: `src/models.js`
-   - Purpose: Model loading and inference logic for phi4.
+   - Purpose: Model loading and inference logic for LLM.
    - Location: Likely in `src/` or `lib/`.
 2. **From [transformers.js-chrome](https://github.com/tantara/transformers.js-chrome)**:
    - File: `src/model.js`